sparabu/eddie2/docs/uiux/EDDIE_UIUX_INTERACTIONS.md

 - **ErrorPlaceholder** component shows when images fail to load
 - **FileService** handles persistence of web file data
 - **OpenAIService** processes and includes all images in API requests

+## 9. Chat Management Interactions

+### 9.1 Sidebar Chat Options Menu

+#### Chat Options Flow
+1. User navigates to the sidebar where recent chats are displayed
+2. User selects a chat by clicking on it
+3. When a chat is selected, a three-dot menu icon appears to the right of the chat item
+4. User clicks on the three-dot menu icon
+5. A context menu appears with two options: "Rename" and "Delete"
+6. User selects the desired action

+#### Rename Chat Flow
+1. User clicks on "Rename" in the context menu
+2. A modal dialog appears with:
+   - Title: "Rename Chat"
+   - Text field pre-populated with the current chat title
+   - Cancel button
+   - Save button
+3. User modifies the chat title
+4. User clicks "Save" to confirm changes or "Cancel" to discard
+5. On save, the chat title is immediately updated in the sidebar and throughout the app
+6. The dialog is dismissed automatically

+#### Delete Chat Flow
+1. User clicks on "Delete" in the context menu
+2. A confirmation dialog appears with:
+   - Title: "Delete chat?"
+   - Warning message: "The chat will be deleted and removed from your chat history.
+This action cannot be undone."
+   - Cancel button
+   - Delete button (highlighted in red)
+3. User clicks "Delete" to confirm or "Cancel" to abort
+4. On deletion, the chat is removed from the sidebar and the user is redirected to:
+   - Another chat if available
+   - The empty state if no chats remain

+#### Visual Feedback
+- Selected chat is highlighted with:
+  - Background color change
+  - Primary color for the icon
+  - Bold text for the title
+- Three-dot menu only appears for the currently selected chat
+- Hover effects on menu items provide visual feedback
+- Dialog animations provide smooth transitions
+- Error states (if a rename or delete operation fails) show appropriate error messages

+#### Component Interactions
+- **SidebarItem** component handles the display of each chat item and its options
+- **MainScreen** manages the state of selected chats and provides callback functions
+- **ChatProvider** handles the data operations for renaming and deleting chats

 [↑ Back to Top](#eddie2-uiux-interaction-patterns)